Natalie Roles

-Natalie Joanne Roles (born 8 September 1973 in Enfield, Middlesex) is an English actress best known for her role of DS Debbie McAllister in the ITV drama The Bill.
+Natalie Joanne Roles (born 8 September 1968) is a British actress from London, best known for her role of DS Debbie McAllister in the ITV drama The Bill.

-She started her TV career as a dancer in 1988 on the musical film It Couldn't Happen Here, starring Neil Tennant and Chris Lowe of the Pet Shop Boys.
+She started her TV career as a dancer in 1988 on the musical film It Couldn't Happen Here, starring Neil Tennant and Chris Lowe of Pet Shop Boys.
 In 1993, she made a guest appearance as school secretary Janet Clark in the Press Gang episode "Head and Heart."
 In 1995, she appeared in an episode of sitcom Men Behaving Badly as one of Tony's three girlfriends.